 NASHVILLE – The Titans hit the field for practice on Tuesday at Saint Thomas Sports Park.

-It was the team's second OTA this week (Monday's session was closed).
+It was the team's sixth OTA this offseason.

 Here's a look at what stood out on Tuesday …